 In Germany, the streaming market is evenly split between Apple TV and Amazon Fire TV, whereas in the UK and the US, Amazon Fire TV has reached a significant 25% market share in relatively little time.
-Amazon’s presence in Spain, France and Italy is still very limited.
+Amazon’s presence in Spain, France, and Italy is still very limited.

-Chromecast on the other hand has taken off in Spain, and is a serious contender in all countries except for Germany.
+Chromecast, on the other hand, has taken off in Spain and is a serious contender in all countries except for Germany.
 Finally, Roku TV’s have an impressive market share in the US and are growing in the UK, but has yet to gain popularity elsewhere.

 Samsung is the clear market leader in Smart TVs across all countries.
 The highest penetration of Samsung Smart TVs can be found in the UK with 20%.
 Sony, LG and Panasonic are fighting it out for second place with varying degrees of success across different countries.

 The extreme popularity of the Fing app, which has grown to over 18 million downloads and almost 1 million registered user accounts, exemplifies that there is a strong need for Device Recognition technology.
-We define Device Recognition as the transformation of meaningless MAC addresses into accurate brand, type, and model information.
+We define Device Recognition as the transformation of meaningless MAC addresses into an accurate brand, type, and model information.